10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 You may even recognize some of the brands currently producing small-space air purifiers, think Conway, Levoit, and Hamilton Beach (yes, the blender company also makes air purifiers).
 Do a bit of research on the usable space it will cover, price range, and replacement filters.

 How much can you expect to spend on an air purifier?
-If you really want to figure out how to hide the smell of weed, does it matter?
+Does it matter if you really want to figure out how to hide the smell of weed?
 For a reasonably priced, from a trustworthy brand, likely starting at $150.
 Again, not the cheapest option, but one of the most effective.

 8. Wash Up and Brush Your Teeth